Black Seed Oil Benefits

 Black seed oil is exquisitely different and multi-talented, without toxic side effects.
 Nobody really knows why it works on so many different levels but there are clues – it effectively addresses inflammation (the common denominator in many disease states) and it supports our own immune systems (you cannot get or stay well without a strong immune system).

-Even modern science acknowledges the many health benefits of black seed oil.
+Even modern science acknowledges the many black seed oil benefits .
 Abundant research papers are available in scientific peer-reviewed journals all over the globe where in excess of 820 articles on nigella sativa oil have been published examining its effects on 185 diseases.
 Black seed oil is a potent natural healer.

 Just some of the conditions and diseases proven by research to benefit from the blessed seed oil: